 Types of Grass Seed

 Grass seed falls into two main categories: warm-season and cool-season grasses.
 Warm-season grasses endure hot southern climates much better than cool-season grasses.
-During the winter, warm-season grasses turn brown as they go dormant.
+During cold winters, warm-season grasses turn brown as they go dormant.
 Cool-season grasses grow quickly in the cool weather of fall and spring before going dormant in the summer heat.
 Warm-season grasses can be reseeded during the spring and summer, while spring and fall are the optimal time to reseed cool-season grasses.

 Warm-Season Grass